HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/install_prereq_software/prereq_user_registry/prep_secway.md

 If you plan to use a SecureWay Security Server as an LDAP user registry, you must install and set up the server so that it communicates with HCL Digital Experience.

 1. Install SecureWay Security Server.
-Refer to [IBM® SecureWay™ Security Server for z/OS® and OS/390®](http://www.ibm.com/servers/eserver/zseries/zos/security/securityserver.html) for information.

 2. Complete the following steps with the web administration tool to create the HCL Portal administrative user: